 - May not have the best judgment

 Also, Regoli (2016) said: “Extroverts also tend to think that they are friendly or fun in the eyes of other people, but this is not always a positive thing.
-In fact, things would not go as well as you might expect if you are one who does not think things all the way through before doing them.
+Things would not go as well as expected if you do not think things through before doing them.

-Additionally, Fiorentini (2016) stated that: “Many extroverts prefer talking to someone for support when faced with hardships, whereas many introverts may choose to handle their problems on their own.
+Additionally, Fiorentini (2016) stated, “Many extroverts prefer talking to someone for support when faced with hardships, whereas many introverts may choose to handle their problems on their own.

-Introverts may think that it is sunnier on the extroverted side of life, but the previous commentators suggest that there may be rain clouds on the horizon.
-For example, in Lyon’s listing, extroverts may have a tendency to get lonely when they aren’t socially stimulated.
+Introverts may think it is sunnier on the extroverted side of life, but the previous commentators suggest that there may be rain clouds on the horizon.
+For example, in Lyon’s listing, extroverts may get lonely when they aren’t socially stimulated.

-Interesting enough, the social component of extroversion has always been one of the factors that make this personality type attractive.
+Interestingly enough, the social component of extroversion has always been one factor that makes this personality type attractive.
 Dale Carnegie’s book, How to Win Friends and Influence People, is the gospel for many extroverts.